Planning for pasture that grows in the summer heat haze

 - Eliminate/reduce the risk of weed competition; and soil moisture

 Once established, the tropical grass stand can be managed much like any other improved pasture.
 However, there are some research gaps that need to more work in this area.
 One is, the appropriate intensity and timing of grazing management needed in late winter/early spring to ensure that the tropical grass has access to light.

 The other is the control of winter annual grasses.
 We are looking for volunteers to apply some demonstration strips on their tropical grass pasture to manage undesirable winter grasses.
 So, if you have a winter grass problem in your paddock of tropical grass, get in touch with me.

 In the meantime, if you have not prepared the fallow for your tropical grass paddock, do it now to conserve that soil water for when the grass needs it in December and January.

-Ag Advice - May 2022Phil Cranney, Senior Land Services Officer, PasturesGroundCover magazine is the primary hard copy communicatio...
+Ag Advice - March 2022Phil Cranney, Senior Land Services Officer, PasturesAs the winter sports kick off this month, each team puts...